MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ### Version 1.3

-[Google Analytics (Summary, Fundamental pages, Goals, Ecommerce, Blog) & Google Ads](https://datastudio.google.com/open/1Mn7BuSQOyAKrkh2iphattLDXzYNiIQhD) - designed for any website that uses Google Analytics, has a blog, Goals and Enhanced Ecommerce set up in Google Analytics and uses Google Ads to promote this website online.
+[Google Analytics (Summary, Fundamental pages, Blog, Goals, Ecommerce) & Google Ads](https://datastudio.google.com/open/1Mn7BuSQOyAKrkh2iphattLDXzYNiIQhD) - designed for any website that uses Google Analytics, has a blog, Goals and Enhanced Ecommerce set up in Google Analytics and uses Google Ads to promote this website online.

 Changelog: